openservicemesh/osm/DESIGN.md

 	// GetServicesForServiceAccount returns a list of services corresponding to a service account GetServicesForServiceAccount(service.K8sServiceAccount) ([]service.MeshService, error)

   // GetResolvableHostnamesForUpstreamService returns the hostnames over which an upstream service is accessible from a downstream service
+  // TODO : remove as a part of routes refactor (#2397)
 	GetResolvableHostnamesForUpstreamService(downstream, upstream service.MeshService) ([]string, error)

 	//GetWeightedClusterForService returns the weighted cluster for a service